Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Introduction

-The scalarization can be interpreted in terms of the asymptotic behavior of the scalar charge, through the conditions encoded in the obstruction term ${\cal W}_{k}$.
-For backgrounds satisfying $\partial_\phi f(\phi_\infty)=0$ but $\partial_\phi^2f(\phi_\infty)>0$, linear perturbations generate a nonzero contribution to the scalar charge via ${\cal W}_{k}$, signaling the breakdown of the scalar-free configuration and the emergence of scalar hair.
+In our context, scalarization can be interpreted in terms of the asymptotic behavior of the scalar charge, through the conditions encoded in the bulk term ${\cal W}_{k}$.
+Indeed, it was shown that backgrounds that satisfy $\partial_\phi f(\phi_\infty)=0$ but $\partial_\phi^2f(\phi_\infty)>0$, such a process would occur.
+Here, we show that such particular set of linear perturbations generates a non-zero contribution to the scalar charge via ${\cal W}_{k}$, signaling the breakdown of the scalar-free configuration and the emergence of scalar hair.
 This provides a covariant and geometric interpretation of the mechanism, unifying it with the thermodynamic and charge-based analysis developed in this work.
-Our results clarify the structure of scalar charges in EsGB gravity and offer a systematic way to test the physical consistency of different coupling functions.
+Indeed, our results clarify the structure of scalar charges in EsGB gravity, giving a physical interpretation to the non-clossedness of the scalar charge, and offering a systematic way to test the physical consistency of different coupling functions.
 They also strengthen the foundation for covariant no-hair theorems and have potential applications in string-inspired black hole models and higher-curvature gravitational theories.

-In this work we construct the covariant non-closed-form scalar charge in EsGB gravity and show that, for generic coupling functions it acquires a bulk contribution given by a $3$--form $\mathcal{W}_k$ that measures the failure of its closedness.
-We analyze the associated surface and volume integrals and prove that the charge remains convergent for a wide class of coupling functions, including linear, quadratic, exponential and polynomial forms.
-In the shift symmetric limit, $\mathcal{W}_k$ vanishes and the $2$--form scalar charge becomes closed on-shell satisfying a Gauss law.
-For general couplings it contributes to the non-closedness of the generalized Komar charge, forming part of an additional bulk term that appears in the Smarr relation.
-Remarkably, for the specific dilatonic coupling $f(\phi)=e^{-\phi}$, the generalized Komar charge becomes closed on-shell and the bulk contribution disappears.
-Finally, we show that the obstruction term $\mathcal{W}_k$ provides a geometric origin for spontaneous scalarization in black holes, linking the onset of scalar hair to the behavior of the scalar charge itself.
+We analyze the associated surface and volume integrals and prove that the scalar charge remains convergent for a wide class of coupling functions, including linear, quadratic, exponential and polynomial forms.
+The shift symmetric limit is defined as the case where $\mathcal{W}_k$ vanishes and the $2$--form scalar charge becomes closed on-shell satisfying a Gauss law.
+We also derive the Smarr formula for generic scalar couplings in the theory.